hpcmtint/isc-projects/doc/dev/devel.rst

         (Gitlab #1120)

-The entries are merged on release by the ``rake release:changelog`` task that is called by the ``rake release:bump`` task usually used by the release engineer.
+The entries are merged on release by the ``rake release:changelog`` task that is called by the ``rake release:bump`` task usually used in the release process.
 The release engineer commits the updated ``Changelog.md`` file (with the merged unreleased entries) and deletions in the ``changelog_unreleased`` directory.

 Setting Up the Development Environment
 ======================================